Ibrahim Rahimtoola: Career

 Sir Ibrahim Rahimtoola also proposed the British India Government to take due measure for the defense of vast Indian sea-coast.
 He published his article in 'The Times of India' in January, 1918 and emphasized the creation of the Indian Navy to protect the Indian coasts.
 The Imam also buttressed his views and according to N.M.
 Dumasia in 'The Aga Khan and His Ancestors' (Bombay, 1939, p.
 237) that, 'The Aga Khan is strongly in favor of the view advanced by Sir Ibrahim Rahimtoola that for the defense of the extensive sea-coast of India, there should be sufficient Indian material.'

-In the beginning of 1918, Sir Mahadev Chaubal retired from his membership of the Government of Bombay and the choice thus fell on Rahimtoola to fill that vacancy.
+In the beginning of 1918, Sir Mahadev Bhaskar Chaubal retired from his membership of the Government of Bombay and the choice thus fell on Rahimtoola to fill that vacancy.
 It was a tribute to his eminence in public life and reputation for statesmanship.
 He also became an ordinary fellow of Bombay University by 1921.

 Sir Ibrahim had intended to seek election to the Legislative Assembly after his retirement.
 But in May 1923 two months after his retirement from the Executive Council came the news of the demise of Sir Narayan Chandavarkar Ganesh [1855-1923], the nominated President of the Bombay Legislative Council.
-Rahimtoola at the earnest request of then Governor Sir George Lloyd accepted the President ship of the council.
+Rahimtoola at the earnest request of then Governor Sir George Lloyd accepted the presidency of the council.
 His term of the office terminated on 18 February 1925.
 The Governor as a non-official member of the Council further nominated him with a view to his eventual election as its president.
 When the nominations were announced on 19 February 1925 no one opposed the nomination.
 He became the first elected President of the Bombay Legislative Council.

 Sir Ibrahim Rahimtoola was also an active participant in the deliberations of the All India Muslim League.
 He favored free and compulsory education during the 4th session at Nagpur in December 1910.
 He was a delegate to the first Hindu-Muslim Unity Conference, Allahabad, 1911 under the President ship of Sir William Wedderburn.
 He also became the President of AIML during the 7th session in Agra, 1913, and the Vice-President during the 9th session in Lucknow in December, 1916.
 He also presided the All India Muslim Educational Conference in Bombay on 27 December 1924.
 According to 'The Aga Khan and His Ancestors' (Bombay, 1939, p.
 180), 'In the Bombay Presidency the community over which the Aga Khan presided with such distinction possess such eminent leaders as Sir Ibrahim Rahimtoola who, like his revered leader, valiantly pressed Muslim claims.'